Some of the most iconic triplets in classic rock.

 I have very fond memories of this song, dating back to high school marching band.
 In the 1990s, many of the high schools in my area had a tendency to play lots of 70s rock smashes.
 "Vehicle" proved to be fairly difficult for our band, but this and "Free Ride" were always classics.

-It was through marching band that I learned about 70s rock, and later learned of Chick Corea and Samuel Barber (but I'm getting ahead of myself).
+It was through marching band that I learned about 70s rock, and later learned of Chick Corea and Samuel Barber.
 I did not have a great 70s rock background, as a child of the 80s and of parents with divergent musical tastes.
-My father considered himself a great music fan, but the things I remember him playing most were 45s, singles, of George Harrison's "I Got My Mind Set on You" and Milli Vanilli's "Baby Won't You Call My Number".
+My father considered himself a great music fan, but the things I remember him playing most were 45s, singles, of George Harrison's "I Got My Mind Set on You" and Milli Vanilli's "Baby Don't Forget My Number".
 My mom listened to country music, so I can karaoke George Strait, Travis Tritt, Reba McEntyre, and Diamond Rio with the best of them.
 I was a grown-up MTV addict with a penchant for alternative rock in high school.
 Thanks, high school marching band, for strangely enough expanding my tastes!

 “Carry On My Wayward Son” - Kansas